gameperson/info/README.md

 6. **Breaking Free from the System**: Learn critical thinking, self-education, and alternative ways of living.

 ## 🛠️ How You Can Contribute
+I am a newbie at the github and only act like I know how works.
+I am on a steep curve so don't throw me too crazy a curve and I'll take a swing!

 We welcome contributions from anyone passionate about intellectual exploration and truth-seeking.
 Whether you're a researcher, writer, or curious learner, your input is valuable.

 ### Ways to Contribute